(Click on pics to enlarge)

 Stuff the casings and then twist the stuffed casings into sausage lengths ~4 inches.
 Place them in the frig overnight.
 They need a baste in the seasonings overnight and maintain the form of the casing.

-I used a corn holder and poked 8 pinholes in the sausage.
+I used a corn holder to poke 6-to-8 pinholes in the sausage.
 This is done to keep the sausage from splitting and popping open.
 Fry the sausage 5 minutes on each side in oil to brown.
 Bake in a oven 20 minutes on 350º.
 Serve over mashed potatoes, sautéed onions in butter and cover in brown gravy.